Nithesh8678/meshT/WHITEPAPER.md

 ### 3.1 Packet Structure

-Each NONET packet consists of an 11-byte payload transmitted over BLE:
+Each meshT packet consists of an 11-byte payload transmitted over BLE:

 ```
 ┌─────────────┬─────────────┬─────────────┬─────────────────────┐